accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify the interactive components on the screen (e.g. button, link).
 1. Access each interactive component using the screen reader gestures.
 1. Check that
-	- a role is restored (e.g. button, edit zone, link);
+	- a role is rendered (e.g. button, edit zone, link);
 	- the role rendered is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is rendered as a "modification zone" has an irrelevant role; it should be identified as a button);
 	- a name is rendered and that this name is relevant, i.e. that it allows the function of the element to be understood (for form fields, please refer to the ["Forms"](#topic-9) theme to evaluate them);
 	- if the component has a visible name (a visible text), the label is rendered;